YGGDRASIL-STUDIO/BJDNielSounds/README.md

 - [ ] Publish on Myspace
 - [ ] Publish on SoundCloud

-_BJDNielSounds © 2023 by Yi Yunseok is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Made with ♥ and Niel, proudly hosted on GitHub._
+_BJDNielSounds :copyright: 2023 by Yi Yunseok is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Made with :heart: and Niel, proudly hosted on GitHub._